delsinm/fleetdm-kandji/README.md

 ## Compliance documentation

-Full framework mapping is available in the matrix files at the root of this repository.
-Each policy file also contains inline compliance rationale in its header comments.
+Full framework mapping is available in the matrix files in the `compliance-maps` directory.
+Additionally, each policy file also contains inline compliance rationale in its header comments.

 For audit purposes, the drift check GitHub Actions run history provides a timestamped record of every compliance sweep, including which devices were found non-compliant and whether remediation was triggered.